ikrima/gamedevguide/content/ue4guide/environment-setup/setup-guide-part-3.md

----
-title: Gamedev Development Environment Part 3
-pageSubTitle: A Yak Shaving for fun & profit series™
-sideMenuHeading: 'Part 3: Windows Config'
-sortIndex: 2
-sidebar: ue4guide
----

-# Part III: Making Windows Tolerable + software I use + semi-auto imaging dev machines
+# Gamedev Environment Part III: Making Windows Tolerable + software I use + semi-auto imaging dev machines

 First, if you install adobe stuff, do yourself a favor and remove the 12 services they install for lulz even when you're not using any adobe product.
 You can uninstall CreativeCloud desktop app while keeping photoshop/premiere/etc

 [Remove Creative Cloud Desktop App](https://helpx.adobe.com/creative-cloud/help/uninstall-creative-cloud-desktop-app.html)
 ![](https://pbs.twimg.com/media/DuzvOgqVsAAmEEB.jpg)

-# Making Windows tolerable
+## Making Windows tolerable

 Now tools I use. ⭐ => how must have it is to me